PLushkin009/habit-tracker/README.md

 # habit-tracker
-This mobile application helps users break harmful habits by tracking their progress and calculating the money saved by avoiding these habits.
+This intuitive mobile application is designed to help users eliminate harmful habits by monitoring their progress and showcasing the financial benefits of making positive changes.

-Features:
+✨ Key Features:

-Track and Manage Habits: Easily add habits and their associated costs, and log your progress daily.
+✅ Track and Manage Habits

+Easily add habits and their associated daily costs.

+Log your daily progress effortlessly.

+💰 Automatic Savings Calculation

-Automatic Savings Calculation: Instantly calculate the total money saved by avoiding harmful habits.
+Instantly see how much you've saved by avoiding harmful habits.

-Detailed Statistics: View graphical representations of your savings progress:
+📈 Detailed Visual Statistics

+Beautifully presented graphical summaries:

-Daily savings
+📅 Daily Savings

-Weekly savings
+📆 Weekly Savings

-Monthly savings
+📊 Monthly Savings

-Consolidation of Identical Habits: Automatically sums savings from identical or repeated habits for clearer analysis.
+🔗 Consolidation of Identical Habits

+Clearly view total savings from similar habits, simplifying your progress analysis.

-Technologies Used:
+🛠️ Technologies Used:

 React Native

 Expo

-Victory Native / Recharts for data visualization
+Victory Native / Recharts (for clear and appealing data visualization)

-Ideal Use Cases:
+🎯 Ideal for:

-Individuals aiming to quit smoking, reduce alcohol consumption, or stop unnecessary spending.
+Individuals working on quitting smoking, reducing alcohol consumption, or cutting back unnecessary expenses.

-Users who want to visually monitor financial savings from habit improvements.
+Anyone who values seeing tangible financial progress in their journey towards healthier habits.

-Benefits:
+🌟 Benefits:

-Provides motivation through visible financial benefits.
+Stay motivated by visually seeing the money you're saving.

-Helps build and maintain healthier lifestyle habits.
+Develop and maintain healthier, financially rewarding lifestyle changes.

-Contact Information:
+📬 Get in Touch:

 Email: stoogess07@gmail.com

 Telegram: +380962339075

-Feel free to contact me if you have further questions or need similar app development!
+Feel free to reach out with questions or to discuss your next app idea!